 Worthy wasn't aware of any takers yet, but said it's hard to resist the castle's allure.

 "It's an escape from your humdrum life, really," Worthy said, noting that the grand manor lifestyle is attracting interest from lots of British travelers exploring their own history, as well as international visitors.

 "It's another world.
 They want to leave their small house and go and see something wonderful, and they want to see lovely gardens and estates.
 They want to almost be part of it, although it doesn't belong to them."

 Beyond Highclere Castle, some tourists also head to the village of Bampton in Oxfordshire, where many of the exterior town scenes in the series are filmed.

+A stop there is often standard in some of the "Downton Abbey" themed tours that have popped up in response to fan demand, such as the ones offered by Brit Movie Tours and Great British Tours.
 Pearson recommended that fans inspired to check out other spectacular sites used in popular British films and TV shows -- including "Young Victoria" and "Pride and Prejudice" -- should visit the National Trust website for a map of filming locations in England.

 Such "set-jetting" trips have become one of the most popular travel trends for American tourists in Britain, she said.

 A trend only getting hotter, thanks to "Downton Abbey."